Vishal-4323/Flask-App/README.md

 ```

 ### Run the Application
-- Created a .env file.
+- Create a .env file.
-- And added the database credentials in following format in the file.
+- And add the database credentials in following format in the file.
 ```bash
 DB_HOST=GIVE YOUR DB HOST
 DB_PORT=GIVE YOUR DB PORT